-A. Commercial Solicitation Policy
+Commercial Solicitation Policy

-Neither students nor non-students may use campus grounds and/or facilities for commercial purposes unless written permission has been obtained from The Dean of Students or designee.

-- It is the policy of Wittenberg University to prohibit any and all solicitation or sales in the Student Center other than operations by a lease or agent whose contract with Wittenberg permits such solicitation or sale. - As defined for this policy statement, the terms "solicitation" and "sales" mean any effort by an individual or an organization to. - ask for, seek, beg, or entreat passerby to make a monetary contribution - seek membership applications from passerby to any organization not organized by Wittenberg University; or - offer for sale any item, symbol, or product, whether or not there is an actual onthe-spot monetary transaction. - Guidelines for vendors, solicitation, and fundraising are available at the Office of Student Involvement and the Student Center - Proselvtizing is not allowed.
-Groups, campus organizations, clubs and/orindividuals cannot stop, intimidate, distribute literature and/or CDs/DVDs, or entreat others for the purpose of redemption, religious conversion and or persuasion.
+- Neither students nor non-students may use campus grounds and/or facilities for commercial purposes unless written permission has been obtained from the Vice President for Student Development and Dean of Students or designee.
+It is the policy of Wittenberg University to prohibit any and all solicitation or sales in campus buildings other than operations by a lease or agent whose contract with Wittenberg permits such solicitation or sale. - As defined for this policy statement, the terms "solicitation" and "sales" mean any effort by an individual or an organization to; - ask for, seek, beg, or entreat passerby to make a monetary contribution; - seek membership applications from passerby to any organization not organized by Wittenberg University; or - offer for sale any item, symbol, or product, whether or not there is an actual on- the-spot monetary transaction. - Guidelines for vendors, solicitation, and fundraising are available at the Office of Student Involvement and the Student Center. - Proselytizing is not allowed.
+Groups, campus organizations, clubs and/or individuals cannot stop, intimidate, distribute literature and/or CDs/DVDs, or entreat others for the purpose of redemption, religious conversion and or persuasion.
 Persons from outside the university are not allowed to solicit within residence halls.
-The residence hall space is private. - The above policy is not construed to prohibit the membership drives and activities conducted by recognized Wittenberg University organizations.
-Permission for such activities is granted by the Dean of Students or designee on a first-come, first-served basis.
+The residence hall space is private.

+The above policy is not construed to prohibit the membership drives and activities conducted by recognized Wittenberg University organizations.
+Permission for such activities is granted by the Dean of Students/designee or Human Resources on a first-come, first-served basis.
 Ohio law states that any organization conducting more than six sales per year must obtain a vendor's license.

-B. Computer Use Policy
+Computer Use Policy